LLNL/sundials/doc/kinsol/guide/source/Usage/index.rst

       The default value for ``fnormtol`` is (unit roundoff) :math:`^{1/3}`.

-.. c:function:: int KINSetScaledStepTol(void * kin_mem, realtype scsteptol)
+.. c:function:: int KINSetScaledStepTol(void * kin_mem, sunrealtype scsteptol)

    The function :c:func:`KINSetScaledStepTol` specifies the scalar used  as a stopping tolerance on the minimum scaled step length.